What You Actually Carry

 Reference Books

-• Sam Thayer’s The Forager’s Harvest, Nature’s Garden, and Incredible Wild Edibles — the most respected forager-author writing today.
-Deep dives on individual species with extraordinary detail and personal experience.
+- Sam Thayer’s The Forager’s Harvest, Nature’s Garden, and Incredible Wild Edibles — the most respected forager-author writing today.
+Long, careful studies of single species, grounded in his own decades of harvest.

-• Linda Runyon’s Master Class on Wild Plants — clear, conservative ID with safety emphasis.
+- Linda Runyon’s The Essential Wild Food Survival Guide — clear, conservative ID with safety emphasis.

 The Wearables

 Boots that drain.
-Trail runners with mesh uppers if you’ll be in wet conditions.
-Waterproof boots if you can stay above the puddles.
-Avoid soft-soled shoes — brambles will go through them.
+Trail runners with mesh uppers if you expect wet ground, waterproof boots if you can stay above the puddles, and nothing soft-soled — brambles go straight through a thin sole and find the foot inside it.

 What I Always Forget